 Sometimes an insurer won’t pay for an ambulance ride or will make only a partial payment because the ambulance operator isn’t part of the insurer’s provider network, says Erin Moaratty, a spokeswoman for the Patient Advocate Foundation, which negotiates with insurers on behalf of patients.

 Like doctor’s offices and other health care providers, ambulance operators that are part of an insurer’s network typically agree to a set of negotiated fees.
 Some ambulance providers refuse to join insurers’ networks because they argue that the established payments are too low.

-Also, you can buy insurance to help you handle out-of-pocket ambulance costs.
+Also, you can get a new insurance policy to help you handle out-of-pocket ambulance costs.
 For example, both Nada Insurance, a division of the National Automobile Dealers Association, and Aflac offer accident insurance, which will pick up the tab on some ambulance services not covered by a patient’s main health insurer.
 The cost typically varies, although it’s much lower than regular health insurance.
 For example, NADA Insurance charges as much as $9 a month for accident insurance.